Cost of Moving a Boiler

 "Is it an old system?
 If it is, it's usually related to sludge in the system, especially if you haven't got a magnetic filter.
 I would suggest getting the system flushed out.
 This will cost in the region of £300 to £400."

-What Impacts the Cost of Moving a Boiler?
+Factors That Impact the Cost of Moving a Boiler

 Several cost factors can affect the overall cost of moving a boiler.
 Below is a list of the things that may affect the price of the job: